 Studies examining the effect of DNA sampling on behaviour, fitness and welfare are rare and their results are not always predictable.
 For example, the fitness consequences of DNA sampling methods, often measured using individual survival as a proxy for fitness (e.g. 74–76), depends on the taxa sampled.
 Responses may vary strongly between species 77 and even between males and females of the same species.
 For instance, Vila et al. 78 showed that the non-lethal but invasive DNA sampling through leg or hind wing clipping had an effect on survivorship and reproductive behaviour of adult males of the protected moth Graellsia isabelae, while mid leg clipping had a negative impact on female mating success.
-In particular cases, DNA sampling can also increase the fitness of animals.
+In particular cases, procedures to obtain DNA samples can also increase the fitness of animals.
 For example, supplementary feeding can have a direct positive impact on the fitness of birds 79, and this may occur when animals are attracted to DNA traps baited with food or feeding cages where animals are caught for DNA sampling (e.g. 80).
 In mammals, remote DNA sampling using biopsy darts is known to cause little reaction from marine mammals when conducted correctly and is unlikely to produce long-term deleterious effects 81.
 Gemmell and Majluf 82 found that in most cases New Zealand fur seals (Arctocephalus forsteri) recoiled from the impact and searched briefly for the assailant, but never abandoned their territory following the darting.
 Another study found that bottlenose dolphins (Tursiops spp) reacted similarly to the darting process regardless of being hit or not, suggesting that the reaction is mainly caused by ‘unexpected disturbance’ rather than biopsy 83.
 No sign of long term altered-behaviours was observed, including probability of recapture.
 Despite this, all biopsy sampling involves some level of risk 81, and different individuals from the same species may react differently to similar stressful situations depending on gender 84 or individual physiological and psychological factors 85,86.
 With regards to animal welfare, Paris et al. 87 assessed the impact of different DNA sampling methods on individual welfare in frogs.
-They concluded that capture and toe clipping was significantly worse than capture and buccal swabbing in terms of the level of suffering experienced by an animal, and the level of suffering combined with shortened lifespan.
-These examples illustrate that the level of disruptiveness of DNA sampling methods should not be presumed and studies assessing their impact on fitness, behaviour and welfare should be encouraged prior to use.
+They concluded that capture and toe clipping was significantly worse than capture and buccal swabbing in terms of the level of suffering experienced by an animal, and the detrimental impacts on survival.
+These examples illustrate that the level of disruptiveness of DNA sampling methods should be made cautiously and studies assessing their impact on fitness, behaviour and welfare should be encouraged prior to their use.

 Examples of non-disruptive or minimally disruptive DNA sampling